jmchandonia/CORAL/back_end/README.md

 _load in the data from a jupyter notebook:_

-_copy example data and ontologies into data import directory, or convert some real data into the same json format ast the examples__
+_copy example data and ontologies into data import directory, or convert some real data into the same json format as the examples__

 _define your process type and all other static types in /home/coral/prod/modules/var/typedef.json_